If you have already read my dehumidifier buying guide, you already know the answers to most of the questions.

-What a dehumidifier actually does?
+What a dehumidifier does?

-What is an ideal humidity level?
+What is the ideal humidity level?

 You can monitor humidity conditions in and around your home with a hygrometer or humidity monitoring system.
-I have made a great blog post about monitoring your temperature and humidity including my favorite products.
+I have made a great blog post about monitoring your temperature and humidity, including my favorite products.

 Dehumidifiers by capacity: